The Principle Of Thought

 If a client isn't successful in their career or business, the coach will recommend a better way of thinking about their career or business so they can make better decisions and experience more success.

-A better way of thinking is certainly a helpful concept, but it is also flawed and that's where the second principle of transformative coaching comes in.
+A better way of thinking is certainly a helpful concept, but it is also flawed and that's where the second of the coaching principles of transformative coaching comes in.

 The Principle of Thought states that whatever you're thinking about is made up in your mind, in the world of your thoughts.